EliotVU/Unreal-Library/README.md

 Contribute
 ==============

+To contribute click the [fork button at the top right](https://help.github.com/articles/fork-a-repo/) and follow it by cloning your fork of this repository.

+This project uses Visual Studio for development, while it is not restricted to Visual Studio it is recommended to use VS because it has the best support for C#, you can get Visual Studio from http://www.visualstudio.com/ for free, if you already have Visual Studio, it should be atleast Visual Studio 2010+.

 The following kind of contributions are welcome:
 * Any bug fix or issue as reported under "issues" on this github repository.
 * Support for a new game.